angular-data-grid/angular-data-grid.github.io/README.md

 ```

 ### Others
-All filters has parameter disable-url.
-If you set it as true value - URL-synchronization for this filter will be disabled.
-If you need use 2 or more grids on page, you must add id to grids, and use grid-id attribute on filters to specify their grid.
+All filters have parameter disable-url.
+If you set it as ```true```, URL-synchronization for this filter will be disabled.
+If you need use 2 or more grids on page, you must add id to grids, and use ```grid-id``` attribute on filters to specify their grid.